BookStackApp/BookStack/dev/docs/development.md

 * [Node.js](https://nodejs.org/en/) v16.0+

+## This Fork

+This fork uses [laravel-collection-macros](https://github.com/spatie/laravel-collection-macros) to allow for easy pagination and other things

 ## Building CSS & JavaScript Assets

 This project uses SASS for CSS development and this is built, along with the JavaScript, using a range of npm scripts.
 The below npm commands can be used to install the dependencies & run the build tasks: